FreeCAD/FreeCAD/src/3rdParty/FastSignals/docs/bind_weak.md

 ## Usage

-* Use `is::signals::bind_weak` instead of `std::bind` to ensure that nothing happens if method called when binded object already destroyed
+* Use `fastsignals::bind_weak` instead of `std::bind` to ensure that nothing happens if method called when binded object already destroyed
 * Pass pointer to T class method as first argument, `shared_ptr<T>` or `weak_ptr<T>` as second argument
 * Example: `bind_weak(&Document::save(), document, std::placeholders::_1)`, where `document` is a `weak_ptr<Document>` or `shared_ptr<Document>`

 ## Weak this idiom

-The `is::signals::bind_weak(...)` function implements "weak this" idiom.
+The `fastsignals::bind_weak(...)` function implements "weak this" idiom.
 This idiom helps to avoid dangling pointers and memory access wiolations in asynchronous and/or multithreaded programs.

 In the following example, we use weak this idiom to avoid using dangling pointer wehn calling `print()` method of the `Enityt`: